qordwasalreadytaken/pod-stats/README.md

 # [Qords Info/Stats/Analytics for Path of Diablo](https://qordwasalreadytaken.github.io/pod-stats/Home.html)
 Data analysis for the current PoD season

+# This Read me is woefully out of date

 The Path of Diablo analytics site seems to have been orphaned, at least temporarily, leaving a gap in available data and trends on PoD builds.
 This is my attempt to provide similar information, and, although it's done in a different manner, the hope is that it helps users come to the same conclusions.

 The original goal of this was not to directly replace the analytics site, but fill a hole until it (hopefully) comes back while also providing some information not included in that site.
 I really just wanted to look at all the bow and melee sorcs, count Deleriums and Dangoons (my favorite items), and it turned into this.